 Successful entertaining doesn't have to mean that you're stuck in the kitchen while your guests have all the fun.
 Here are some menu tips that will help you enjoy your own party:

-Finger foods are great for
+Finger foods are great for a casual gathering.

 - Consider the occasion and the style of service you're using.
 What's spectacular for one party may be inappropriate for another.
 A menu for a formal dinner just won't work for a party where the main focus is watching a football game on TV.
 And, an appetizer soup is awkward at a stand-up cocktail party.

 - Build menus around familiar dishes and add only one or two new recipes.
 This way, if one of the new recipes doesn't quite work out, you'll feel confident about the rest of the meal.

 - Plan as many make-ahead dishes as you can so you'll be free to enjoy the party.